You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 AC Usage and the Heat Dome Effect

 Summer cooling bills are the biggest seasonal driver for most Americans.
-AC systems that were sized for historical average temperatures are being pushed beyond their design limits during 2026 heat events.
+AC systems that were sized for historical average temperatures are being pushed beyond their design limits during recent heat events.
+This is also why many homeowners are now asking whether solar panels actually work during power outages and extreme grid conditions.

 When outdoor temperatures hit 105°F+, your AC runs nearly continuously.
 It can’t “catch up.”
 This extended runtime drives both energy use and wear on the system.